 Instructions

-- Stir in fresh herbs if desired, and adjust salt and pepper to taste.
+- Stir in herbs and adjust seasoning.

 Chef’s Notes